 The Foreign and Commonwealth Office regularly updates its advice.
 Find out about passport and visa information, security, and local laws on its travel advice page.

-You’ll be pleased to hear that our accommodation is right in the hustle and bustle of the town!
+You’ll be pleased to hear that our accommodation is just minutes from the hustle and bustle of the town!
 You’ll have easy access to everything the town has on offer, from the bars and restaurants to the shops, so you can experience the local culture.
 You’ll be able to experience the time of your life in your self-catered apartment with your fellow apprentices – an unbelievable seasonnaire experience!

 Because this is a prestigious course that guarantees a season-long job, we have limited spaces.
-There are four snowboarder spaces and eight skier slots.
+There are eight snowboarder spaces and sixteen ski spaces.

 You’ll need to bring your own kit, including warm clothing and your own boots and snowboard.
 If you need any advice on which items to purchase, get in touch with us on [email protected]